fataik1/fataik1.github.io/_posts/2020-04-27-jain-university.md

 So, what can help determine the type of degree you'd like to get?
 Is there a relationship between 2nd education and your mba percentage?
 I'd like to find out by running some tests.

 While working on my code, I ran a permutation importance graph.
-The degree type you would like to Specialise in will help increase you determine the degree type you'll get.
+The degree you would like to Specialise in will help increase your knowledge on the degree type you'd want to get.
 Specialization happens after you complete your undergrad.
-The MBA percentage tells you the student's grade while attempting to graduate.
+The MBA percentage tells you the student's grade during their mba.

 ![Perm Graph.png]({{site.baseurl}}/img/Perm Graph.png)